 Basic concepts

-Coordinate system
+Coordinate system and axis conventions

 Spin-Hamiltonian